Meltdown is the

-first novel in a trilogy set against a crisis in global capitalism.
+Spendlove trilogy set against the crisis in global capitalism,

-almost 50,000 in the UK and Commonwealth territories.
-Meltdown has
+whose sales and downloads total almost 50,000 in the UK and

-been translated into Russian, Indian (Marathi) and Lithuanian, with
+has been translated into Russian, Indian (Marathi) and Lithuanian,

 Also in development: Romeo And Juliet